TFelbor/aStar-robotics-java-cpp/README.md

-# Robot Navigation and Control System
+# CPSC271 : Topics in CS Final Project - Robot Navigation and Control System

 This project implements a robot navigation system that combines path planning using the A* algorithm and physical robot movement control.
 The system is designed to help a robot navigate through a maze or grid-like environment while avoiding obstacles, using line-following sensors for precise movement control.